-As a condition for final approval, each subdivision plat must include a subdivision agreement entered into between the City of Glenwood and the subdivider.
+As condition for final approval, each subdivision plat must include a subdivision agreement entered into between the City of Glenwood and the subdivider.
 Additionally, no contract for the construction of public improvements involving a subdivision within the extraterritorial jurisdiction but outside the corporate limits of Glenwood shall be awarded without the approval of such an agreement.

 b.
-Components of the Agreements
+Components of the Agreement

-The agreements shall include provisions for the financing and distribution of responsibilities among the City and the subdivider for land acquisition, design and installation of public improvements.
-The agreement shall also state specifically how public services will be provided in the Subdivision prior t annexation by the City.
+The agreement shall include provisions for the financing and distribution of responsibilities among the City and the subdivider for land acquisition, design, and installation of public improvements.
+The agreement shall also state specifically how public services will be provided in the subdivision prior to annexation by the City.